imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 {% endcode %}

 ### **Custom Upload Button**
-We have created a `buttonRef` attribute for `ik-upload`.
-Using this, the file selector component inside ik-upload will be invisible and you can creaete your own `button`, with your own stylings, and reference it using `#<buttonRefValue>`.
+The `buttonRef` property for `ik-upload` can be used so that the file selector component inside `ik-upload` will be invisible.
+This allows you to create your own `button`, with your own stylings, and reference it using `#<buttonRefValue>`.

 Here's an example: